grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 ### Custom code rule

-The custom code rule allows you to insert a custom JavaScript code snippet in your test script.
+The custom code rule lets you insert a custom JavaScript code snippet in your test script.

 The custom code rule has two options: